Skip to main content

 3. The LLM API is down or experiencing issues.
 This is usually temporary, and you can use LiteLLM or the LLM client directly to verify if the API is working as expected.

 4. You passed a custom LLM callable, and it either doesn't conform to the expected signature or it throws an error during execution.
-Make sure that the custom LLM callable can be called as a function that takes in a single prompt string and returns a string.
+Make sure that the custom LLM callable can be called as a function that takes in messages kwarg and returns a string.

 How can I host Guardrails as its own server